Question: what causes sore breast not pregnant?

 First of all, there is a misconception among women that pain in the breast is most likely due to cancer.

-In most cases, it has to do with your hormones, and it is not unusual to experience “breast Pain” at certain times in the month.
+In most cases, it has to do with your hormones, and it is not unusual to experience “breast pain” at certain times in the month.
+Doctors call this mastalgia, and many women will experience it at some point in life.
+NCBI+1

 Some women will experience cramps and breast pain a week after the end of the menstrual period while others will notice a sharp breast pain few days to your next period.